 “We’ve known the content:encoded tag was necessary for years,” explains Mandato.
-“We have worked with the Apple team confirming we are in full compliance of Apple’s latest documentation.”
-Check out this helpful PDF from Apple laying out the new and updated specs to learn more about Apple Podcasts and tagging in iOS 11.
+“We have worked with the Apple team confirming we are in full compliance with Apple’s latest documentation.”

 Powerpress Version 7.1 contains a few other upgrades and improvements, such as:

 - Subscribe on iTunes has been changed to Subscribe on Apple Podcasts.

 - Secure HTTPS websites using Blubrry Podcast Media Hosting are now automatically supported.
 Media URLs are now automatically converted to HTTPS.
 You no longer have to edit past episodes if you switch from HTTP to HTTPS.

 Please see the change log for a full list of upgrades and improvements.

 Something we hope you won’t miss: